trueos/trueos-docs/trueos-handbook/introducing.rst

    Storage Type

-Now choose whether to have :guilabel:`Dynamically allocated` or :guilabel:`Fixed size` storage.
-The first option uses disk space as needed until it reaches the maximum size set in the next screen.
-The second option creates a disk the same size as that specified amount of disk space, whether it is used or not.
+Next, choose whether to have :guilabel:`Dynamically allocated` or :guilabel:`Fixed size` storage.
+Dynamically allocated uses disk space as needed until it reaches the maximum size set in the next screen.
+The Fixed size option creates a virtual disk the same size as that specified amount of disk space, whether it is used or not.
 Choose the first option if disk space is a concern; otherwise choose the second option as it allows VirtualBox to run slightly faster.
 Once :guilabel:`Next` is selected, the screen in :numref:`Figure %s <vbox7>` displays.

 .. _vbox7: